ZenithMeetsNadir/clock-popup/README.md

             make

-Either way, the binary should now be installed in `/usr/local/bin`
+Either way, the binary should now be installed in `/usr/local/bin`.
+You might want to add include it in `PATH`.